tinwatchman/use-import/README.md

 }
 ```

-(If this seems like a hassle to you, you may want to take a look at [projectjs](https://github.com/tinwatchman/projectjs).
+(If this seems like a hassle to you, you may want to take a look at [use-automapper](https://www.npmjs.com/package/use-automapper) or [projectjs](https://www.npmjs.com/package/projectjs).
 Note that `use-import` will also accept configuration in the form of a *project.json* file.)

 For another way to handle configuration, see [In-Code Configuration](#in_code_configuration) below.